What are the main methods of resolving commercial disputes?

 However, and even with the growing acceptance of technology and its application to streamlining the process of litigation, cases before Philippine courts are still susceptible to being delayed, due to, among others, the sheer volume of cases, the lack of effective internet infrastructure in some locations, and, as will be discussed below, the vulnerabilities of the system to prolonged lockdowns and closures brought about by events such as the COVID-19 pandemic.

-As has been the trend in recent years, the prevalence of arbitration and alternative dispute resolution proceedings represents a likely growth area for commercial disputes in the Philippines.
+Likewise, as has been the trend in recent years, the prevalence of arbitration and alternative dispute resolution proceedings also represents a likely growth area for commercial disputes in the Philippines.
 While still a relatively young field in Philippine law, it is clear that arbitration and alternative dispute resolution is a flourishing area.
 Specialized industries have instituted arbitration rules and procedures, such as the Intellectual Property Office of the Philippines, the Wholesale Electricity Spot Market under the Electric Power Industry Reform Act, as well as the Construction Industry Arbitration Commission, whose jurisdiction to decide construction cases has recently been affirmed and strengthened by the Supreme Court.

-Further, institutions specifically geared towards the conduct of arbitration have become more prominent in commercial litigation, such as the Philippine Dispute Resolution Center, Inc. (“PDRCI”) and the Philippine International Center for Conflict Resolution (“PICCR”).
+Further, institutions specifically geared towards the conduct of arbitration have become more prominent in commercial litigation, such as the Philippine Dispute Resolution Center, Inc. (PDRCI) and the Philippine International Center for Conflict Resolution (PICCR).
 These institutions provide avenues and resources for the conduct of arbitration in the Philippines, as well as providing for rules and procedures which parties may choose to avail of in the construction of their contracts and agreements.

 The COVID-19 pandemic has hastened the development of legal proceedings insofar as their application and use of technology.
 As mentioned above, videoconference hearings are now normal and widely used.
 Further, recent amendments to the Rules of Court also allow pleadings and other submissions to be filed and served through electronic mail, in addition to personal and postal options.

 In addition to these, the Rules of Evidence have recently been amended to relax the rules on original documents to accommodate electronic copies of documentary evidence, as well as a greater appreciation of the rules on electronic evidence, considering the prevalence of electronic communications.
+Recently, the Supreme Court issued Office of the Court Administrator (OCA) Circular No. 13-2023 which directed all courts to accommodate the requests of lawyers to schedule, as far as practicable, the hearings of their legal aid cases via videoconferencing.

 All in all, it is reasonable to expect that the legal system in the Philippines will be more receptive and adaptive to changes brought about by technology.
 To illustrate the attitude of the Supreme Court towards these new developments, it is notable that the bar exams, traditionally a written exam held in one venue, has been modified to a more digital format, with the use of examination software and decentralized testing centers to take advantage of this technology.
 Further, the Supreme Court has recently issued rules applying remote technologies to fundamental processes such as notarization and filing of documents.